rlesperance/ContentMigration/Online_to_Online/PostProcessLayers.md

    - Change the name if necessary
    - Sets ownership based on name mapping
    - Adds to groups using group ID mapping
-   - Adds categories if desired (in prep xls)

 Uses a user name map created with the Create Users script in this code repository.
 Alternatively the XLSX can be created manually: